graygnuorg/docker-pies/README.md

 ## Image structure

-The main configuration file `/etc/pies.conf` looks for files with suffix `.conf` in the directory `/etc/pies.d` and includes them.
+GNU pies is installed into the `/pies' directory.
+The main configuration file is `/pies/conf/pies.conf'.
+It looks for files with suffix `.conf` in the directory `/pies/conf.d` and includes them.
 The derived images are supposed to put their configuration files there.
 The recommended approach is to keep a single `component` statement per configuration file.

+### Preprocessor

+The default preprocessor is [xenv](https://www.gnu.org.ua/software/xenv/).
+It was designed to facilitate the use of environment variables in configuration files.
+Variables can be referred to using the familiar shell syntax: `$VAR`.
+Special forms are provided that allow you to test for a variable that is unset or null and provide expansions depending on that.
+See the [online documentation](http://man.gnu.org.ua/manpage/?1+xenv) for a detailed discussion.

+The preprocessor binary is installed in `/pies/bin`.

 ### Environment variables

+The following environment variables control the behavior of `pies`.

 * `PIES_PREPROCESSOR`

 External command that pies will use to preprocess its configuration files.
-This image ships two preprocessors: [GNU m4](https://www.gnu.org/software/m4) and [xenv](https://puszcza.gnu.org.ua/projects/xenv).
-By default `m4` is used.
+The default is `xenv`.
+Apart from it, this image contains [GNU m4](https://www.gnu.org/software/m4).

 * `PIES_SYSLOG_SERVER`